goodmami/pe/docs/guides/toml-dates.md

 ```

-Next we will look at how to use semantic actions to construct a
+Next we will look at how to use semantic actions to construct
-[datetime] object representing a parsed date or time.
+[datetime] objects representing a parsed date or time.

 ## Interpreting the Values